hwride/my-books/README.md

 | `pnpx prisma db push`                | Update the currently configured remote database with the latest Prisma schema.                                                                                       |
 | `pnpx prisma studio`                 | Load [Prisma Studio](https://www.prisma.io/studio) for viewing and changing database data.|

-#### Best practices

-In general try and follow these [best practices](https://planetscale.com/blog/safely-making-database-schema-changes) for schema updates.

-In the future automating some of this via CI would be good

 ### Deploy notes